 When we say values, this term refers to the socially acceptable constructs that all the locals are expected to follow in order to thrive in the community.
 Like in most countries, the Philippines also has its own range of ideologies, ethical practices, moral codes, etiquette, and values that are promoted by the society no matter where they are in the world.
 It is quite surprising how even Filipinos born and raised in other countries somehow share the values of the native Filipinos too!

 In this part, let’s talk about the idea of hiya, pakikisama, and utang na loob.
-These three are some of the most common surface values which any foreigner can observe right away.
+These three are some of the most common surface values that any foreigner can observe immediately.

 To put it simply: the Filipino value system is mainly centered on the concept of providing and maintaining social harmony in the form of shame/embarrassment or “hiya.”
 This is somewhat similar to that of other Asian countries like Japan and China, wherein the actions of the locals are influenced by their society.
 For this reason, Filipinos sometimes do things beyond what is expected of them to save face and get nods and pats from other Filipinos.